""

 • Population health 1: medical sociology

-• Learning from Patients 1 course
+• Year 1: Learning with Patients 1

 In-person examinations and other types of assessment.